 - This isn't actually a special technique for striking, it's just to shock his assailant for long enough to headbutt him in the face, kick him in the balls then smash his head in with a small statue.

-- In Thief of Time a monk tries to intimidate Lu-Tze with [[Kiai 'Ai!
+- In Thief of Time, a monk tries to intimidate Lu-Tze with "Ai!
 Shao!
-Hai-eee...']] before learning his opponents name. '-Ai!
+Hai-eee..." before learning his opponents name. "-Ai!
 Hao-gng?
-Ohsheeeeeohsheeeeeee..'
+Ohsheeeeeohsheeeeeee.."

 - Theo, the Blue Ranger in Power Rangers Jungle Fury, tended to make nonstop Bruce Lee noises during battle, notable in a series where most of the Rangers actually practiced Chinese-based martial arts and none of the rest felt the need to do that.

 - Lord Zedd also utilized this trope once to make fun of Tommy, who uses Kiai liberally.
-Actually Pretty Funny, because Zedd proceeds to beat Tommy's ass.
+Zedd proceeds to beat Tommy's ass.

 - Jann Lee of Dead or Alive is another Bruce Lee Clone with this habit.

-- Liu Kang of Mortal Kombat fame makes this a Most Annoying Sound.
-Midway decided to make it sound like turkey gobbles!
+- Liu Kang of Mortal Kombat fame makes this annoying.
+Midway - or more specifically, voice actor and series co-creator Ed Boon - decided to make it sound like turkey gobbles! (that's only when he does his Bicycle Kick, though)

-- Raiden also fits this trope.
-He became notorious for yelling randomly while performing his Torpedo move in MKII.
-Fans originally believed that he was yelling Japanese phrases.
-Interestingly, others thought that he was actually speaking English, and thus Raiden's phrases were misinterpreted as "Get back in the car!", "Gimme ma money!", "I humped my dog!", "Freddy bought a car!" or even "Your mother's from L.A.!"
-Midway eventually revealed that Raiden was just screaming gibberish noises, and not actual words of any language.
+- Raiden also fits this trope with his Torpedo move, yelling what fans originally believed to be either Japanese phrases or weird English sentences like "Get back in the car!", "Gimme ma money!", "I humped my dog!", "Freddy bought a car!", "Your mother's from L.A.!" or even "Santa Monica!" before Midway revealed that Raiden was just screaming gibberish noises.

-- Fei Long from Street Fighter, cementing his status as Bruce Lee Clone.
+- Fei Long from Street Fighter, particularly with how his dialogue is written out in Alpha 3, cementing his status as Bruce Lee Clone.
 Hwaieeeee-YAAHHHHHH!!!

 - Kim Dragon from World Heroes, being the first video game Bruce Lee Clone, obviously used them.

-- Some versions of Hong Meiling have her use these, others use "JAAAOOOOO!"
+- Touhou Project: Some versions of Hong Meiling have her use these, others use "JAAAOOOOO!"

 - Ruby uses these to describe her fighting style in RWBY.
 In an interesting variation, she really is that good.
 (Although fortunately she doesn't make said noises while actually using her fighting style.)